-Sangeeta T. Mahajan, MD; Associate Professor of Obstetrics and Gynecology, Assistant Professor of Urology, Female Pelvic Medicine and Reconstructive Surgery Fellowship Director, Gynecology Quality Assurance Committee, UH Cleveland Medical Center Chair.
+Sangeeta T. Mahajan, MD; Associate Professor of Obstetrics and Gynecology, Assistant Professor of Urology, Director of Female Pelvic Medicine and Reconstructive Surgery Fellowship, Chair of Gynecology Quality Assurance Committee, UH Cleveland Medical Center.

 - Joseph Henderson, MD; Clinical Instructor

 - Adonis Hijaz, MD; Associate Professor of Urology, Director Female Pelvic Surgery